-Basant Panchami is one of the most popular spring festivals of India, celebrated across different parts of country with fun and fervor.
+Basant Panchami is one of the most popular spring festivals of India, celebrated across different parts of country with fun and fervour.
 The festival, celebrated on the fifth day of the month of Magh (between the months of January and February), marks the end of winter season and welcomes the arrival of spring season.
+This year, the festival of Basant Panchami will be celebrated on 15th February.

 Basant Panchami is also celebrated as the birthday of Goddess Saraswati, who symbolises knowledge, wisdom, purity and truth.
 Worshipping Goddess Saraswati on this day is considered very auspicious, especially to begin a child’s education.
-On this day, students pray to the Goddess of Knowledge and place their pens, pencils and notebooks at her feet to be blessed by her before they start using the stationery items.
-Vasant Panchami is observed as a holiday in schools, colleges and government offices.
+On this day, students pray to the Goddess of Knowledge-Goddess Saraswati and place their pens, pencils and notebooks at her feet to be blessed by her before they start using the stationery items.
+Basant Panchami is observed as a holiday in schools, colleges and government offices.

 How to celebrate the festival of Basant Panchami with your children: